- Search The Registry

 - My Account

 Born in Johannesburg, he came from a modest background; his father was a Lithuanian immigrant who died when he was five.
 His mother sent him to two elite private schools, Pridwin and Hilton, despite their tight finances.

 In 1954, he graduated with a law degree cum laude from the University of the Witwatersrand (Wits).
-As a student, he excelled at soccer, playing for Wits and the combined South African universities team.
+He excelled at soccer as a student, playing for Wits and the combined South African university team.
 Chaskalson passed the Johannesburg Bar in 1956.
 Chaskalson was influential in legally challenging Apartheid.

 In 1960, he and his wife Lorraine were married.
 She was a poet and lecturer; they had two sons, Matthew and Jerome.
 In 1963, he joined the defense team for the Rivonia Trial, in which Nelson Mandela was given life imprisonment rather than the death penalty.
 He earned the rank of senior counsel in July 1971.
 In 1979, Chaskalson left what was said to have been a lucrative private practice and founded the Legal Resources Center, a non-profit organization that worked against Apartheid.
 He served as director until September 1993.

 The Center continues to pursue justice and human rights across South Africa today.
 In 1975 and 1983, he was the leading counsel in the Komani and Rikhotso cases.
 Those cases successfully challenged the legality of influx control legislation, which forced South Africa's black citizens to carry passes and to live in artificial, rural areas called Bantustans, the so-called Bantu Urban Areas Act.
 The Komani and Rikhotso cases were instrumental in crippling the government's ability to enforce influx control.

-Chaskalson played a central role in the drafting and negotiations of the Interim Constitution, which established a bill of rights for the people of South Africa and served as that country's constitution from 1994 to 1997.
+Chaskalson played a central role in drafting and negotiating the Interim Constitution, which established a bill of rights for the people of South Africa and served as that country's constitution from 1994 to 1997.
 In June 1994, Nelson Mandela, the first president of South Africa’s new constitutional court, appointed him.
-From 2004-2008, he served as president of the International Commission of Jurists.
+2004-2008, he served as president of the International Commission of Jurists.